 My observation and personal experiences of the way children learn, has always stayed with me and a good friend, Maureen (deceased) and I, often discussed various subjects associated with education and schooling – including, how children learn to read and develop literacy skills.
 This was Maureen’s area of expertise and after several years of teaching foreign pupils in local schools to learn to read, she had developed a wealth of experience and knowledge.
 This led her to writing a book on the subject, but unfortunately, despite a short article in the magazine, ‘Signal’, the book never found a publisher and little of her original work survives.
 Fortunately, I was privy to much of what she wrote about and we discussed the work almost every time we met up at her home, on a weekly basis.
 Her main point was that children can learn to read without the use of phonics and in fact, this method of learning to read is highly detrimental to the child’s ability to grasp a working understanding of the English language.
 Maureen’s research was meticulous, but certainly not mainstream and unfortunately, just before Maureen’s death, the Minister of Education at the time, Ruth Kelly, pushed through proposals to make teaching reading using ‘synthetic phonics’ mandatory in all state schools following the National Curriculum.
 My personal analogy for the way we try to teach children to read, in school, is similar to that of a builder trying to lay the first bricks of a wall, 3 feet above ground level, in the air.
 But you can read about this and other educational ideas in this website, with links to many articles, videos and resources.

-Interestingly, when I first came across Sir Ken Robinson – someone I feel really understands the importance of creativity in learning – I didn’t realise he was a former student at Bretton Hall College.
+Interestingly, when I first came across Sir Ken Robinson (now deceased) – someone I felt really understood the importance of creativity in learning – I didn’t realise he was a former student at Bretton Hall College.
 Furthermore, even though I arrived there some years after he left, both of us knew Victor Quinn (although he had lost the beard by the time I knew him).
 When I was working as a technician, in the main mansion house, Victor came to me with a technical problem which was concerning him and which I was able to solve quite quickly.
 I shall always remember his kind observation and the appreciation he conveyed, with the question he asked, before leaving the room: “How do you always manage to remain so calm?’
 I guess I loved my job and helping others.